 So I drove.
 And I listened to this song.

 During recovery, this song became my anthem.
-I played it quite a lot, actually.
+I played it A LOT.
 Still do.
 And on days when all I can do is put one foot in front of the other, I still put on my headphones, turn on this song, and put one foot in front of the other.

-It's worth pushing yourself forward.
-It's worth battling back all the obstacles ahead.
-It's worth facing fear.
-It's worth getting up and going through the motions, even when you've done it thousands upon thousands of times before.
-It's worth not giving up, not walking away, not growing cold or hardened or detached from the hope that things can and will improve, that God will answer you one way - one day - or another, that whatever in your life has died, you have a Savior who specializes in resurrection.
+Don't give up, my friends.
+Don't grow cold or hardened or detached from the hope that things can and will improve, that God will answer you one way - one day - or another.
+Whatever in your life has died, you have a Savior who specializes in resurrection.